iontodirel/libaprstrack/README.md

 Use the tests as examples of how to use the library.
 The tests also provide a comprehensive insight into how the APRS protocol works, and will help other implementers test or implement APRS solutions.

 The ***assets*** directory contains route information generated from OSM and Valhalla, and is used to simulate and test tracking.

+### Dependencies

+This library uses C++ 20 and the C++ Standard Library, and it has no other dependencies.

+The library is cross platform, and can run on Windows, Linux, and OSX.
+It also has been tested on the ESP32 platform.

+This library can in theory work on the Arduino platform, using AndroidSTL, but it has not been tested.

+## Development

+The test project can be opened in Visual Studio or VSCode.
+And it will work out of the box if the dependencies are installed.

+Install the CMake and C++ extensions in VSCode, or the Native Desktop workload inside Visual Studio (*if using Visual Studio*).

+On Linux systems, install the dependencies listed in `install_dependencies.sh`, which include a compiler, the CMake build system, and a native build system like make.
+Example for Debian systems: `apt-get install -y gcc g++ gcc-13 g++-13 clang make cmake ninja-build`.

 # License